‘Big naked mess’ ends couple’s Myrtle Beach vacation

 Then, Hammond said her husband went to the front desk to complain, where Patel was, with the employee that had made the original mistake.
 He said that the couple was extremely angry after the incident, and declined his offer to move them to another room.

-“They just weren’t having it—I really am sorry—and kind of rightly so,” he said.
+“They just weren’t having it—I really am sorry—and kind of rightly so,” Patel said.

 I really am sorry.
 Motel Manager Sachin Patel

 Patel ended up refunding the room.
-Hammond said she had thought the couple would be able to stay in the room after getting the refund, but she said he husband’s key no longer worked when he walked back upstairs, forcing the couple to leave immediately.
+Hammond said she thought she and her husband would be able to stay in the room after getting the refund, but she said her husband’s key no longer worked when he walked back upstairs, forcing the couple to leave immediately.

 Patel said he regretted the incident, but was not able to let the couple stay in the room after the refund.